-Sally was born and brought up in Harrogate and is a passionate advocate of the town and all it’s lovely people.
-After 12 years of living away and following her husband’s job (who was serving in the forces) Sally came back home to settle once again in Harrogate just four days before her second daughter was born.
+Sally was born and brought up in Harrogate and is a passionate advocate of the town and all of it’s lovely people.
+After 12 years of living away and following her husband’s job (who was serving in the forces back then) Sally came back home to settle once again in Harrogate just four days before her second daughter was born.

 I also subscribe to affiliate schemes whereby if a Mumbler clicks a link on my website and purchases an item then Mumbler may get a small commission, at no extra cost to the customer.
-I will only put items on that are relevant as my blog and the Mumbler community and if I genuinely have or would use them myself.
+I will only put items on that are relevant to my blog and the Mumbler community or if I have or would use them myself.

 I closely vet the companies and service providers who approach me and I regularly I turn down all sorts of things because I don’t like the company, the product, or don’t agree with the brand’s ethos, or don’t think it’s relevant to my Mumbler audience or even if it doesn’t “feel” right (yes, I am that vague).

 Whenever I do talk about a brand or a product, it’s because I genuinely like it and think that the Mumblers might too.
 I’m always honest, I won’t recommend someone or something if they are secretly a bit rubbish- even if I do get a free meal out of it!